 The question that loomed at what was billed as the "first annual meeting" was whether there would be a second annual meeting.
 It's met every year since.

-Among those who have served as president is Court of Appeal Justice Earl Johnson Jr.
+Among those who have served as president is Earl Johnson Jr., then a justice of the Court of Appeal (now retired).

 The election of Johnson was remarkable for another reason.
 It followed accusations against him of pilfering funds from the club treasury.
 That accusation was levelled by Fred Woods, then the club's treasurer.
 He did know something of Johnson's propensities, being a member of the same appeals court division.